 If you make this choice, the following rules apply:

-- You and your spouse are treated, for federal income tax purposes, as residents for all tax years that the choice is in effect.
+- You and your spouse are treated, for federal income tax purposes, as U.S residents for all tax years that the choice is in effect.
 However, for Social Security and Medicare tax withholding purposes, the nonresident alien may still be treated as a nonresident alien.
 Refer to Aliens Employed in the U.S. – Social Security Taxes.

 - You must file a joint income tax return for the year you make the choice (but you and your spouse can file joint or separate returns in later years).